-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 404 1,805 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$14,076 \$16,358 \$ P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 52 210 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$30,758 \$32,871 \$
+Full-time First-time First-Year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 548 2,153 34 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$19,197 \$16,589 \$7,771 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 41 186 4 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$36,629 \$38,485 \$15,210